AIO1/ECSPrimengTable/README.md

 - Will users be able to save their table configuration?
 If so, should it be persistent across sessions or only for the current session?

 Don’t worry if some of these concepts are unclear at this point, each feature will be explained individually in detail in the following sections.

+> [!NOTE]
+> This solution works only to data that is already persisted in the database.
+> It is **not intended** to handle data currently being edited in memory on the front end and not yet saved to the database.